lgrqvst/lgrqvst.com-hugo/content/page/now/index.md

 - Bullet Journal-ing for productivity
 - Learning React

-Currently reading: _The Themis Files_ by Sylvain Neuvel
+Currently reading: _A Brief History of Neoliberalism_ by David Harvey